How to charge recurring payments with WooCommerce

 Even though we work hard to retain our recurring subscriptions some users may cancel.
 Sometimes it’s good to filter out these users and maybe check with them what’s wrong.
 Part of these users may have just forgotten to pay, and a few may have good feedback to share.
 Either way, it’s a good opportunity to win back customers or improve your services.

 In order to keep our WooCommerce recurring orders coming, we may need to plan in advance.
 It’s possible to check the next billing date for your customers.
-If we combine this information with their current subscription plan we can craft powerful sales messages.
+If we combine this information with their current subscription plan we can get some valuable insights.
 You can send not just email reminders, but upgrade offers or other important information to keep them engaged.

-The next payment filter may not always give us the results we want.
-Thus, for more flexibility we can use the “has subscription” filter.
+For more flexibility and advanced filtering we can use the “has subscription” filter.
 This filter looks for users within specific criteria for their subscriptions.
 We have 4 filter options for this, which can be combined for more powerful filters.
 The options are:

 - Start date (between X and Y)